loggar/note/docs/eng/writing-summaries/essay.md

 ## Task achievement

-* write minimum of 250 words
+* Write minimum of 250 words
-* address all parts of the task
+* Address all parts of the task
-* present a clear position throughout
+* Present a clear position throughout
-* present, extend and support main ideas
+* Present, extend and support main ideas

 ## Address all parts of the task